Bradfield/algos/trees/balanced-binary-search-trees.md

 a balanced tree we will define a tree to be in balance if the balance factor is -1, 0, or 1.
 Once the balance factor of a node in a tree is outside this range we will need to have a procedure to bring the tree back into balance.
-Figure 1 &lt;fig\_unbal&gt; shows an example of an unbalanced, right-heavy tree and the balance factors of each node.
+Figure 1 shows an example of an unbalanced, right-heavy tree and the balance factors of each node.

 ![Figure 1: An Unbalanced Right-Heavy Tree with Balance